stuartmunn/Eye2C-Board/README.md

 | 33 | | HC-SR04 3 | Echo |
 | 35 | | HC-SR04 4 | Trig |
 | 37 | | HC-SR04 4 | Echo |

+## What's next?

+I intend to make this board comply with the Raspberry Pi HAT specification at some point as well as including an AT microprocessor to reduce the number of pins required on the Pi.